SAP-samples/teched2022-DT262/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/0_11.png)

-12. Select your newly created Tenant, per above.
+12. Select your newly created tenant, per above.
 E.g. ‘DT262’.
 Click <B>Activate</b>.
 You might get a message <b> Are you sure you want to switch to tenant DT262</b>.

  Note: The message <b>Are you sure you want to switch to tenant DT262</b> is only when there is an alternate system already configured.
 In case your Desktop Agent is  fresh and empty you will not recieve this message.